Study Ceramics, Painting, Drawing, Intermedia, Photography, or Art History

 Art students have plenty of opportunities to learn more and explore their interests outside the classroom.
 Art students regularly complete internships, both in the U.S. and abroad.
 Students have worked at well-known museums, including the Smithsonian, National Gallery of Art, Whitney Museum of American Art, Interactive Children’s Art Gallery, Cleveland Museum of Contemporary Art and North Carolina Museum of Art.
 Others have completed internships in commercial photography, graphic arts, Web design, video production, art education, museum curatorship and education, and interior design.

-Art students also get involved in campus organizations such as Blueprint, which sponsors hands-on activities and workshops on alternative ceramics processes, papermaking and glass blowing.
-Creative Resolution is an organization for students interested in digital art and provides design opportunities, workshops and student exhibitions.
+Art students also get involved in campus organizations such as the Art Guild, a student-run organization that sponsors field trips to galleries and museums, student exhibitions and workshops.
+Creative Resolution is an organization for students interested in graphic design that provides design opportunities, workshops and student exhibitions on and off campus

 Art students are encouraged to conduct rigorous undergraduate research and regularly present their work at Elon’s annual Spring Undergraduate Research Forum (SURF).